 Third, for a long time, companies have failed to address the human element of their cybersecurity strategy to build resilience.
 Addressing the human element has been focused on policies and creating awareness with less-than-optimal tools and techniques.
 It has also been implemented using fear and punishment to enforce the rules, which is not effective.

 Human error in cybersecurity is an unintentional action or lack of actions that allow a breach, ransomware, or result in some other form of damage, such as transferring a payment to attackers.
 Errors could mean a vast range of actions, such as downloading malware by clicking on a link or attachment or failing to use a strong password.

-Opportunities for human error are almost infinite, for reasons such as complicated work environments, increasing numbers of tools, services, and rules – and, of course, employees are trying to take shortcuts.
+Opportunities for human error are almost infinite.
+This is due to complicated work environments, increasing numbers of tools, services, and rules.
+Of course, employees are sometimes also trying to take shortcuts to increase their efficiency.

 Human error could be divided into two categories: skill-based or decision-based errors.

 A skill-based error occurs during highly routine activities when the individual’s attention is diverted from the task because of his/her thoughts or external factors.
 When a skill-based error happens, people generally have the right skills to perform the task properly, but they fail to do so.

 Decision-based errors are also referred to as mistakes.
 A decision-based error has two sub-types: knowledge-based error and rule-based error.
 A decision-based error occurs when we make the wrong judgment, but we believe that our call is the right action.